adlnet/xAPI-Spec/xAPI-About.md

 ![Data Flow in xAPI](/xAPIDataFlow.jpg)

 Figure 1 shows the tracking of learning experiences.
-A learner has a Learning Experience.
+A learner has a learning experience.
 This experience could take place in an online course, it could be on the job or it could be part of recreation.
 It really could be anything.
-This experience is tracked, on the learner’s behalf, by a trusted Learning Record Provider.
-The Learning Record Provider may also be responsible for the trusted relationship between the experience and the learner, and perhaps even launching “content” for the learner and digital rights associated with the content, but shouldn't be viewed as boundaries or even "the norm".
+This experience is tracked, on the learner’s behalf, by a trusted Learning Record Provider (LRP).
+The Learning Record Provider may also be responsible for the trusted relationship between the experience and the learner, and perhaps even launching content for the learner and digital rights associated with the content, but shouldn't be viewed as boundaries or even "the norm".

 The Learning Record Provider creates Learning Records and sends them to one or more Learning Record Stores (LRS).
-The Learner has an account on the LRS/LRSs.
+The learner has an account on the LRS/LRSs.
 The Learning Record Store has authentication and authorization responsibilities with each party.
 A
-Learning Record Consumer can access Learning Records it is authorized to do so from the LRS.
+Learning Record Consumer (LRC) can access Learning Records it is authorized to do so from the LRS.
 Components that interact with the LRS in a request-response manner are referred to as Clients.

 ##### Activity Data and Metadata